adamazizi10/react-portfolio/README.md

 # react-portfolio
-This is my personal portfolio.
+This is my personal portfolio website.
 Check it out at: https://adamazizi.ml/